canbax/dervish/README.md

 ## Installation
 If you want to create your own data, go to https://github.com/canbax/derman and execute Jupyter notebook one by one.

-Other than that Dervish is already deployed https://canbax.github.io/dervish/
+Other than that Dervish uses some installed GSQL queries.
+All those queries needs to be installed in TigerGraph solution.
+Source codes of the queries are https://github.com/canbax/dervish/tree/main/src/assets/gsql